Escape from the Planet of the Apes: Production

 Despite Beneath the Planet of the Apes ending in a way that seemed to prevent the series from continuing, 20th Century-Fox still wanted a sequel.
 Roddy McDowall, in the franchise documentary Behind the Planet of the Apes, said that Arthur P. Jacobs sent Beneath screenwriter Paul Dehn a telegram that read "Apes exist, Sequel required."
 Dehn decided to bypass the destructive ending of Beneath by having Cornelius and Zira travel backward in time in Taylor's spaceship with the polymath ape scientist who repaired it.
 Dehn consulted Pierre Boulle, author of the original novel, to imbue his script with similar satirical elements.
 The screenplay, originally titled Secret of the Planet of the Apes, accommodated the smaller budget by having fewer people in ape make-up, and attracted director Don Taylor by its humor and focus on the chimpanzee couple.

+On October 13, 1970, McDowell signed a deal to appear in the film for $5,000 per week for eight weeks.
+Hunter signed a deal a day later to appear in the film for $3,500 per week for ten weeks.
+Sal Mineo agreed to appear in the film because he hoped it would restart his career, much as the first "Apes" film had done for McDowall.
+However, when Mineo found the make-up uncomfortable, the script was re-written to kill his character off earlier than planned.
+This was Mineo's final theatrical film before he was murdered on February 12, 1976, at the age of 37.

 Dehn added to the latter part of the film allusions to racial conflict and religious overtones, particularly an allegory of the story of Jesus; a line of dialogue has the President comparing the plan to kill an unborn child to the Massacre of the Innocents.
-While Kim Hunter had to be convinced by the studio to make Beneath, she liked the script for Escape and accepted the job.
-Hunter said that "I was very glad I was killed off," and that Zira was not required anymore after that film.
-Hunter said that despite the friendly atmosphere on the set, she and Roddy McDowall felt a sense of isolation for being the only people dressed as chimpanzees.
 Production was rushed due to the low budget, and was filmed in only six weeks, from November 30, 1970, to January 19, 1971.